MWatty/hike_ireland/README.md

 #### Log In

-* Log in working asrequired when inputting username and password, taken to profile page once completed.
+* Log in working as required when inputting username and password, taken to profile page once completed.
 * Flash message if incorrect username or password entered.
 * Link to register account working correctly.